Crabbox docs

 insecureTLS: false

-Secret values should live in ~/.profile, a private config file with 0600 permissions, or your shell secret manager.
-Avoid passing token secrets as CLI arguments.
+Keep secret values in a private config file with 0600 permissions, in ~/.profile, or in a secret manager.
+Do not pass token secrets as CLI arguments.

 CRABBOX_PROXMOX_API_URL